A compactness theorem for stable flat $SL(2,\mathbb{C})$ connections on $3$-folds: Acknowledgements

-\subsection{Acknowledgements}
+Therefore, we have where $C$ is the positive constant in Proposition \ref{P4.3}.
+We set $\tilde{C}:=\min\{1,\frac{C}{2c}\}$, thus We complete this proof. \end{proof}

+\section{Acknowledgements}

-I would like to thank Yuuji Tanka for kind comments regarding this and it companion article \cite{Tanaka2017}.\ This work is partially supported by Wu Wen-Tsun Key Laboratory of Mathematics of Chinese Academy of Sciences at USTC.
+We would like to thank the anonymous referees for careful reading of my manuscript and helpful comments.
+I would like to thank Y. Tanaka for kind comments regarding this and it companion article \cite{Tanaka2017}.
+This work was supported in part by NSF of China (11801539) and the Fundamental Research Funds of the Central Universities (WK3470000019), the USTC Research Funds of the Double First-Class Initiative (YD3470002002).